vasanth-z/Azure-30-days-challenge/Task-6.md

-# Creating a Snapshot of the VM & creating VM from VHD give in steps and in markdown text format
+# Creating a Snapshot of the VM & creating VM from VHD

 ----
 ## Step 1: Create a Snapshot of the VM